pjolayres/next-typescript-workspace/README.md

 Files that end with `.ui.test.ts` are considered UI or end-to-end tests.
 Global UI tests are mainly located inside **__tests__/ui** directory.

-It uses testcafe and headless chromium in order to perform the tests.
-Because of this, any environment that runs the test requires chromium to be installed in the system.
-This may be changed to chrome or firefox in `package.json` scripts since either one can run headless instances as well.
+It uses testcafe and headless chrome in order to perform the tests.
+Because of this.
+This may be changed to chromium or firefox in `package.json` scripts since either one can run headless instances as well.
+Consequently, the docker test environment is configured to use chromium instead of chrome.

 To execute the UI tests on a locally running web application on http://localhost:3000, run the folllowing script:
 ```shell